 While I always try to visit the less commercial places, I can't really skip the blue lagoon I guess.
 Even though it might be crowded, it's still one of the key attractions in Iceland that I can't miss out on.
 And be honest, if you look at that picture, wouldn't you want to see this?

 The Blue Lagoon consist of a large number of hot water pools in the middle of a magnificent black-lava field.
 The thermal heated water, at a perfect 38°C, is rich in blue-green algae and mineral salts which make it perfect for taking gorgeous pictures and enjoying a relaxing day at the spa.
+For that reason I'll try to stay at the Blue Lagoon itself or check AirBnB in Iceland for something close by.

 Northern Lights in Iceland